wpexpertsio/Woo-Add-Custom-Fee/readme.txt

 2. Additional Fee displayed in cart using Woo Add Custom Fee plugin.

 == Changelog ==
+= 1.3 =
+- New : Added new field to enable/disable Minimum threshold
+- New : Added new field to enable/disable Maximum threshold
+- New : Added new field to manage Maximum threshold amount

 = 1.2 =
 - Compatible with WordPress 4.9.2
 - Compatible with WooCommerce 3.2.6